aws-samples/lambda-with-compression/README.md

 ### Added cost - invocation duration delta cost (compressed vs uncompressed)

 The following chart illustrates the calculated estimate for added cost of compressing data.
-Continuing the example from previous chart - 1,000,000 invocations * 124ms per invocation * 1GB of allocated memory would result in 124,000 GB-seconds.
-123,000 GB-seconds at $0.000013 per GB-second would cost $1.65.
+Continuing the example from previous chart - 1,000,000 invocations * 124ms of added duration per invocation * 1GB of allocated memory would result in 124,000 GB-seconds.
+124,000 GB-seconds at $0.000013 per GB-second would cost $1.65.

 |       | 512MB | 1GB   | 2GB   |
 | ----- | ----: | ----: | ----: |